Phryne: Trial

-According to an ancient tradition, Euthias's case against Phryne was motivated by a personal quarrel rather than Phryne's alleged impiety.
+According to Athenaeus, Euthias's case against Phryne was motivated by a personal quarrel rather than Phryne's alleged impiety.
 Craig Cooper suggests that the trial of Phryne was politically motivated.
-He observes that Aristogeiton, to whom Athenaeus attributes a speech against Phryne, was a political enemy of Hypereides and prosecuted him for illegally introducing a decree after the Battle of Chaeronea in 338 BC.
+He observes that Aristogeiton, to whom Athenaeus attributes a speech against Phryne, was a political enemy of Hypereides and prosecuted him for illegally introducing a decree after the Battle of Chaeronea.
 Phryne's own provocative behaviour – for instance her offer to restore the walls of Thebes, on the condition that an inscription attributing the rebuilding to "Phryne the hetaira" be displayed – may also have partially motivated the prosecution.
 Konstantinos Kapparis suggests that the trial might have been seen as a response to "the uppity alien woman who did not know her place".
+Cavallini argues that Phryne's offer to rebuild the walls of Thebes, and her dedication of a portrait statue at Delphi which was placed next to one of king Philip II of Macedon, publicly aligned Phryne with the anti-Macedonian faction with which Hypereides was associated, perhaps motivating the case against her.

 Phryne was said to have been acquitted after the jury saw her bare breasts – Quintilian says that she was saved "not by Hypereides' pleading, but by the sight of her body".
 Three different versions of this story survive.
 In Quintilian's account, along with those of Sextus Empiricus and Philodemus, (Note: Philodemus, the earliest of these sources, lived in the first century BC, Quintilian in the first century AD, and Sextus Empiricus in the second century AD) Phryne makes the decision to expose her own breasts; while in Athenaeus's version Hypereides exposes Phryne as the climax of his speech, and in Plutarch's version Hypereides exposes her because he saw that his speech had failed to persuade the jury.
-Christine Mitchell Havelock notes that there is separate evidence for women being brought into the courtroom to arouse the sympathy of the jury, and that in ancient Greece baring the breasts was a gesture intended to arouse compassion, so Phryne's supposed behaviour in the court is not without parallel in Greek practice.
-Ioannis Ziogas observes that it particularly recalls Clytemnestra's plea to Orestes in Aeschylus's play The Libation Bearers, and the story of Helen appealing to Menelaus for mercy after the fall of Troy.
+In ancient Greece baring the breasts was a gesture intended to arouse compassion, and Phryne's supposed behaviour in the court has parallels in Greek myth and literature.
+Havelock compares it to Hecuba pleading with her son Hector in the Iliad, showing her breasts to remind him of her place as his mother.
+Ioannis Ziogas observes that it particularly recalls Clytemnestra's plea to Orestes in Aeschylus's play The Libation Bearers – which like Hecuba's appeal to Hector reminds Orestes of her position as his mother – and the story of Helen appealing to her husband Menelaus for mercy after the fall of Troy – where it is the eroticism of Helen's display which saves her.
+Both Ziogas and Melissa Funke argue that the story of Phryne bearing her breasts to the jury specifically referenced that of Helen; just as Helen's divine beauty protects her from punishment for her actions in the mortal world, so too does Phryne's.